 - Fajita Hummus

 - Salt & Vinegar Chicken Wings

 How to make this totchos recipe at home👇

 - 1 (32 oz) Package Tater Tots

-- 1 large Jalapenos – thinly sliced into rings
+- 1-2 large Jalapeno(s) – thinly sliced or diced

 - 1 small Cucumber – small dice